withastro/astro/docs/src/pages/guides/data-fetching.md

 ## Top-level await

-`await` is another native JavaScript feature that lets you await the response of some asynchronous promise ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)).
-Astro supports `await` in the top-level of your component script.
+[`await`][mdn-await] is another native JavaScript feature that lets you await the response of some asynchronous promise .
+Astro supports [`await`][mdn-await] in the top-level of your component script.

 **Important:** These are not yet available inside of non-page Astro components.
 Instead, do all of your data loading inside of your pages, and then pass them to your components as props.